cesarfelip3/icase/app/webroot/card/README.md

 6.  edit two side - done
 7.  font type - a simple version - done - for all default web fonts only
 8. All css now independent one
-9.  undo/redo - almost ready...
+9.  undo - done (exclude remove, and redo)
 11. database tables - created - done
 10. PDF